safdarali207/safdar/README.md

 # safdar
 this is not my first <br>
-safdar ali is doing all that stuff
+safdar ali.dev is doing all that stuff